 Read the Spring 2019 issue of Foundations, MHF newsletter.

 PDF reader needed to view newsletter.
 Link to Adobe Reader.

 Come see what the museum has to offer!

 See our new Massey-Clark Panel

 Find information about Girl Scout badge on our

-The Matthews Heritage Museum was voted the Best Local Museum in the 2017 Charlotte Media Group Contest, run in the South Charlotte Weekly, Union County Weekly and Matthews-Mint Hill Weekly.
-The Museum won in 2016, making this our second year to receive the award!
+The Matthews Heritage Museum was voted the Best Local Museum in the 2018 Charlotte Media Group Contest, run in the South Charlotte Weekly, Union County Weekly and Matthews-Mint Hill Weekly.
+The Museum won in 2016 and 2017, making this our third year to receive the award!

 The Historic Landmarks Commission has developed a video explaining the significance of the Outen Pottery and its potential for Matthews's future.

 The Matthews Heritage Museum is pleased to announce that Erin Barrett (2nd from left) is the recipient of the Volunteer of the Year Award for 2017 - 2018.
 Erin has been with us since the winter of 2013, being a member of the second training class.
 Erin has faithfully given a tour every other Saturday since joining.
 She started when she had a part time job, and despite in recent years working both a full time and part time job, she has not given up her volunteer service for which we are most grateful.